dhis2/dhis2-docs/src/commonmark/en/content/android/program-indicators.md

 The following is a comprehensive list of all Program indicator variables available in DHIS2, and notes on whether or not these have been implemented in the Android Capture app.

-Any issues around using a particular feature with Android are highlighted with an exclamation mark \!
+Any issues around using a particular feature with Android are highlighted with an exclamation mark.

 |legend|description|
 |:--:|:------|